Suru-09/rust-lox/README.md

 }
 ```

-Generates the following two pngs:
+Generates the following png image:

 - This a block statement which containes everything else in this example,
   for more complex use cases we could have multiple images generated.